 Tips for Farmers:

-- Be Smart with Your Fertilizer - A Nutrient Management Plan finds the balance between fertilizer and pollution by determining the perfect amount of manure or fertilizer to apply to crops.
-This allows plants to enjoy the benefits of the nutrients while preventing extra nutrients from running off into local water.
-Consider simply using less fertilizer, particularly if you notice a lot of it running off.
-Always look at the weather before fertilizing and avoid fertilizing if it’s going to rain.
+Fertilizer Management - A Nutrient Management Plan can help strike the perfect balance between fertilizer and pollution.
+By determining the ideal amount of manure or fertilizer to apply to crops, plants, and crop yield benefit without excess nutrients from running off into local waterways.
+Remember to check the weather before fertilizing and avoid applying in the event of rain.
 Any fertilizer that gets washed away is wasted money!
 Contact your local conservation district to make a Nutrient Management Plan today!